FranSal/Data-Cleaning-Course-Project/README.md

 This new averages_set holds the average of every variable of our modified set, by activity and subject. since there are 30 subjects and 6 activities there is a total of 180 rows, by 81 columns.
-The units:

-All the original observations in the x observsation set, as stated in their book notes, were normalized and bounded within [-1,1] the averaged values in the averages_set share the bounded condition.

-The numeric value of the activity on the original set has been substitued by a descriptive string.
-The "subject" variable range from 1 to 30.

 13.- Write the averages_set dataset into a csv file ( good viualization )

-15.- Write the averages_set into a txt file (same as 13.- but as txt, as demanded by the course)
+14.- Write the averages_set into a txt file (same as 13.- but as txt, as demanded by the course)